Conventional farming outperformed 10-1 by nature

 Hugelbed may be included to increase the production of small trees and shrubs for fruits, berries, nuts and annual and perennial vegetables.
 The hugelbed layout has to be horizontally along the contour lines, where we also make horizontal water channels to gather and distribute all water to discharge it slowly to the lowest point which can be a lake or pond, the water can then be used for irrigation in the complete recirculation system.

 Compost production is an important part of a permaculture project and the first unit to put up and run since compost is a part of all other units and elements of a permaculture project.
-The compost will be produced in different ways, thermal composting and vermiculture will be the major contributors since they can be used to make compost tea and extract.
+The compost have to be produced in different ways, cold composting, thermal composting and vermiculture will be the major contributors since they can be used to make compost tea and extract.

 So the "mainframe" of a permaculture project is the nitrogen-fixing plants, hugelbed, horizontal water channels, water and nutrient recycling.
 It all aims to build the fertility of the earth, restore symbiotic relationships between soil, water, plants, animals, and thus restore natural productivity and biological balance.